wyld3rbit/wyld3rbit.github.io/about.md

 - Implemented innovative engineering strategies, reducing faulty fees by 16% and non-payment risk by 5%, significantly enhancing bottom-line performance.
 - Cultivated high-performance cultures, improving team retention by 200% and individual productivity by 25% through pioneering leadership programs.
 - Catalyzed 500% growth in key performance indicators within three months at a regulatory-tech startup, leveraging strategic OKR implementation and efficient resource allocation.
+- Served as a technical advisor for a STEAM academia to industry accelerator, bridging the gap between academic research and commercial applications.

 ## Core Competencies